nicolasdao/gimpy/README.md

 > Whether you're a Dom or a Sub, I've got you covered you little Devil :smiling_imp:

-_**If you're a Dom**_, I'm easy to use and you'll dominate me in no time :smoking:
+_**If you're a Dom**_, I'm easy to use and you'll dominate me in no time :smoking:.
-.
 I'll let you mistreat me with all the chores you throw at me.
 I could for example set up a new GraphQL project fully functional and ready to be deployed to Google Cloud Functions (i.e. the Google serverless solution):

 ```
 gimp new graphql-gcf SlapMeGraphQL